 One of the best things to make at the beginning of the week that will last you all week long for easy grab and go lunches is a good chicken salad.
-With a store bought rotisserie chicken, you can have this dish whipped up in no time but, be sure to check the labels on your rotisserie chicken!
+With a store-bought rotisserie chicken, you can have this Whole30 Sonoma Chicken Salad whipped up in no time but, be sure to check the labels on your rotisserie chicken!
 A lot of rotisserie chickens are filled with a bunch of sugar and junk… I choose to buy mine from Whole Foods and I purchase the “plain” or “classic” one.
 It’s super clean and delicious and great for making chicken salads or even just tossing on top of a quick salad throughout the week.

-If you are doing a September Whole30 next month, this will be a great make-ahead meal to make your days a little bit easier.
+If you are doing a September Whole30 next month, this Whole30 Sonoma Chicken Salad will be a great make-ahead meal to make your days a little bit easier.
 I also love my Buffalo Chicken Salad or Pesto Chicken Salad to change things up a bit!

 - 3 tablespoons homemade mayo